Where to Look for Loans

 - Credit unions

 They are an alternatives to banks these days.
 They are usually located within the community that they serve, and it is a great way to know the local businesses and also to get some benefits for small-business.

 Pros: Credit unions offer their customers with lower rates compared to banks.
 Another plus is their location, instead of having to make a phone call when you have a question, you can always drop by their branch to talk to an expert.

 Cons: If you want to pay your loan online or check the progress of your payoff, it may not be an option.
 There are limits to their services, products and technology.

 - Fast-money lenders online

-If you need money fast, then you can go to an online lender.
+If you need money fast, then you can go to a lender who funds fast online loans.
 You can apply for a loan and get the money the next business day.
-However, there are things that you need to be cautious about before you take the money from an online lender.
+However, there are things that you need to be cautious about before you take money from an online lender.

 Pros: It is easy, fast and you do not need to do much than to put in your personal information and wait for their approval.
 It can also be an option for you if you do not have good credits.

 Cons: Some of the banks may charge high interest rates.
 In some cases, you may pay an APR of 400.00% or even more.
 Once you are in that cycle, it can be difficult to break out and the cost and the fees ju